This is part of a series on Asher’s Writing

-At this Podge put his paw up to his muzzle and after a few seconds spoke again, “I though that’s what love was, understanding someone completely.”
+At this Podge put his paw up to his muzzle and after a few seconds spoke again, “I thought that’s what love was, understanding someone completely.”

 Alex rolled his eyes, “You’re impossible.
 Love is when you want something in your life to be the best it can be, and you can’t imagine your life without it.”

 “No!”
 The blue eyebrowed face scowled, “You know what?
 You’re not going to understand until you lose what you love.”